 If you follow all those steps, snore detection should track any sounds you make while sleeping.

-Then, the following day, open the Samsung Health app to see if you snore.
+Then, the following day, open the Samsung Health app and tap the Sleep section to see if you snore.
 And if so, learn how long and often you snored throughout your sleep.

 6 tips to fix snore detection on your Samsung Galaxy Watch